crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 Game {}
 ```

-You can also set some initial meta data for the game:
+You can also set some initial metadata for the game:

 ```javascript
 const connection = new Trogdord();